-The most recent greenhouse gas emissions data for Myanmar is from the year 2005.
-At that time, carbon emissions were increasing in the agriculture, energy, transport and waste sectors with the largest contributions from the agriculture sector.
+The most recent emissions data from Thailand indicates that carbon emissions were declining in the agriculture sector but increasing in other sectors, with the largest contributions in 2000 from the energy and industries sector.
 Through intersectoral collaboration, the health community can help to identify the best policy options not only to eventually stabilize greenhouse gas emissions, but also to provide the largest direct benefits to health.